-It has always been a popular notion that the Aurora Borealis, or the northern lights, are amazing features of the Arctic Circle.
-But, have you ever known that these splendid dancing lights make appearance in other countries outside the Arctic Circle?
+It has always been a popular notion that the Aurora Borealis, or the northern lights, are unique features of the Arctic Circle.
+But, have you ever known that these splendid dancing lights appear in other countries outside the Arctic Circle?
 Unfortunately, many people have no idea.

-While this magical wonder is popular in Norway, Alaska, and Canada, it also has its way through the Irish skies.
+While this magical wonder is famous in Norway, Alaska, and Canada, it also passes through the Irish skies.
 Northern Ireland has reported observing several nights of aurora activity for many years.
-However, we must say that these nights are not as many as those that happen in the northern part of the planet.
+However, we must say that these nights are not as many as those in the northern part of the planet.

-The aurora borealis is a result of reaction between forces of nature.
-When the sun emits charged particles and they hit the atmosphere of the planet, the aurora comes to life.
-Thus, this phenomenon can literally happen in so many places and not just the Arctic circle.
+The aurora borealis is a reaction between forces of nature.
+When the sun emits charged particles, and they hit the planet’s atmosphere, the aurora comes to life.
+Thus, this phenomenon can happen in many places, not just the Arctic Circle.

-Here are some of the best destinations to consider if you’re keen to observe the spectral aurora borealis.
+Here are some of the best destinations to observe the spectral aurora borealis.

 County Donegal